xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

 in the symphony of our intellectual life.

 We have seen that it has just three properties:

-First, it is something that we are aware of;
+- First, it is something that we are aware of;

-second, it appeases the irritation of doubt;
+- second, it appeases the irritation of doubt;

-and, third, it involves the establishment in our nature of a rule of action, or, say for short, a habit.
+- and, third, it involves the establishment in our nature of a rule of action, or, say for short, a habit.

-- **Xie:**
+As it appeases the irritation of doubt, which is the motive for thinking, thought relaxes, and comes to rest for a moment when belief is reached.

-  If we were to program a think machine, to achieve "aware of", we at least need the machine to be able to explain why and how it formed its believes.
+- **Xie:** If we were to program a think machine, to achieve "aware of", we at least need the machine to be able to explain why and how it formed its believes.

   The machine not only need to remember its current believes, but also need to have a sense of history.

-As it appeases the irritation of doubt, which is the motive for thinking, thought relaxes, and comes to rest for a moment when belief is reached.

 But, since belief is a rule for action, the application of which involves further doubt and further thought,